tjweisman/math_website/weisman/site/frisbee/let_it_ride.md

 ### Formal description of the game

-We're modelling *Let it ride* as a *competetive Markov decision process* (or *competitive MDP*), a special case of a *stochastic game* and a generalization of a typical *Markov process*.
+We're modelling *Let it ride* as a *competitive Markov decision process* (or *competitive MDP*), a special case of a *stochastic game* and a generalization of a typical *Markov process*.
 We can think of the game as taking place on the vertices of a directed graph, each of which represents a *game state*.
-The *state* of the game includes the scores of each player, whose turn it is, and how many points that player currently has at risk.
+The *state* of the game depends only on the scores of each player, whose turn it is, and how many points that player currently has at risk.

 Each state is *controlled* by one of the two players.
-If a player controls a state, then whenever the game is in that state, the player can choose to either *bank* or *ride*; then the game will transition to some other state, which depends only on the player's choice and the outcome of a random variable (whether or not that player scores a point, if they choose to let it ride).
+If a player controls a state, then whenever the game is in that state, the player can choose to either *bank* or *ride*.
+Then the game will transition to some other state.
+Which state it transitions to depends only on the player's choice and the outcome of a random variable (whether or not that player scores a point, if they choose to let it ride).

 A number of states represent *win conditions* for each player.
 The goal of each player is to assign a choice to each game state in their control which maximimizes the probability that the game ends in one of their win conditions.